rsyncOSX/RsyncOSXdocs/content/post/Intro.md

 ## YouTube videos

-There are a couple of short YouTube videos of RsyncOSX:
+There are a couple of short YouTube videos of RsyncOSX (it is an older version of RsyncOSX):

 - [getting](https://youtu.be/MrT8NzdF9dE) RsyncOSX and installing it
-  - the video also shows how to create the two local ssh certificates for passwordless logins to remote server
 - adding and executing the [first backup](https://youtu.be/8oe1lKgiDx8)